 - ¾ teaspoon fine sea salt , or table salt

 - 1 teaspoon ground cinnamon

 - 1 ½ cups milk

 - 1 Granny Smith apple , cored, peeled, and grated

 - Preheat a griddle to 300°F, or a skillet over medium heat.

-- In a large bowl, combine the flour, sugar, baking powder, baking soda, salt and ground cinnamon.
+- In a large bowl, stir together the flour, sugar, baking powder, baking soda, salt. and ground cinnamon.

-- Add milk, egg, vanilla and applesauce.
-Mix with a wooden spoon just until most of the lumps are gone and the batter is smooth.
-Do not over mix.
+- Mix in milk, egg, vanilla, and applesauce with a wooden spoon just until most of the lumps are gone and the batter is smooth, being careful not to overmix.
 Fold in grated apples.

-- Coat the griddle (or skillet) with a little butter or oil and then pour 1/4 cup batter onto the heated griddle.
-Cook the pancakes until bubbles appear, about 1-2 minutes.
-Flip the pancakes and cook the other side for 1 minute, or just until lightly browned.
-Turn down the heat if they are burning too fast.
+- Coat the griddle (or skillet) with a little butter or oil and pour 1/4 cup batter onto the heated griddle.
+Cook the pancakes 1 to 2 minutes, or until bubbles appear.
+Flip the pancakes and cook the other side 1 minute, or until lightly browned.
+Turn down the heat if they are browning too fast.

 - Serve immediately or place pancakes on a baking sheet in the oven at 175°F to keep warm.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.